sogaiu/alc.x-as-tests/README.md

 ## Quick Trial

-Suppose there is a Clojure project directory:
+Suppose there is a Clojure project directory using `deps.edn`:

 `~/a-clj-proj-dir`